West Nile virus is a disease that is transmitted to humans by mosquitoes. The symptoms of West Nile range from none to very serious.

 Weekly Vector Index

 The City of Fort Collins has four separate zones for adulticiding (spraying).
-Before any spraying is considered, the vector index must be 0.75 in a zone and there must be two confirmed citywide human cases of West Nile.
+Before any spraying is considered, the vector index must be 0.75 in a zone and there must be more than one human case of West Nile in a week.

 New Interactive Mosquito Surveillance & Control Map